orione-team/telephone-directory/README.md

-# Telephone Directory Versione Web Application
+# Telephone Directory WebApp Edition

 You are to build a web application that provides a simple telephone directory.
 Technicalities